-Students are required to have access to a laptop to bring to each class session.
-The instructors will be using MACs, and so this is the preferred laptop, if you are able to obtain one.
-If you use a PC, the instructor may not be able to provide as much support with certain technical issues.
+All General Assembly students are required to have access to a laptop to bring to each class session.
+For most courses, Mac laptops are preferred but not required as instructors will be using Mac laptops and may not be able to provide as much support with certain technical issues to students using PCs.